 In modern times fireworks have also become a staple of Diwali celebrations, and you'll see some particularly spectacular displays in the major cities, which we'll look at in more detail in a moment.
 Feasting is another key feature, and you'll notice plenty of amazing sweet treats being enjoyed by locals and visitors alike.

 Indeed, Diwali food is often a real highlight for visitors and includes gulab jamun, which is made with fried dough and milk.
 The dough is formed into balls and left to chill, as well as covered in a delicious sugar syrup.
 Laddu is also ball-shaped, and is made from sugar and flour, and comes in a wide variety of colours.
 Another favourite is karanji (also known as ghughra), which looks a little like a small pasty and is a dough stuffed with a delicious sweet mix of nuts, butter and sugar.

 If you want to get involved in next year's Diwali celebrations in India, there are some particularly good places for doing so.
 Arguably one of the best is Jaipur, which is often referred to as the Pink City owing to the colour of its buildings.
 What's especially appealing about coming here is that diyas fill the local markets as well as homes, creating spectacular displays throughout the city.

-Mumbai is the place to go if you're keen to see an absolutely stunning Diwali fireworks display.
-Here, you can watch explosion after explosion of colour and light flood the night sky; the place to get the best view is Marine Drive.
+Another great option is Mumbai, the place to go if you're keen to see an absolutely stunning Diwali fireworks display.
+Here, you can watch explosion after explosion of colour and light flood the night sky.
+The place to get the best view is Marine Drive.